Stykkishólmur, Snaefellsnes Peninsula

 Nordic climate - May, June and July are the driest months of the year.
 Mid-June to August is high season, but most highland tours don’t operate until July because of snow.
 At other times, many tourist facilities outside Reykjavík are closed.
 From September through March, the night is dark enough to see the Aurora Borealis.

-Hotel Egilsen is small and intimate ten bedroom boutique hotel in a historic house, located by the harbor in the fishing town of Stykkisholmur on the beautiful Snaefellsnes Peninsula.
+Hotel Egilsen is small and intimate ten bedroom boutique hotel in a historic house, located by the harbour in the fishing town of Stykkisholmur on the beautiful Snaefellsnes Peninsula.
 Owner-run, the atmosphere is warm and welcoming.

 Set in the small fishing town of Stykkisholmur, Hotel Egilsen is steeped in the history and legend for which this part of Iceland is famous.
 With only ten guest rooms the hotel is small and intimate, with a simple yet stylish design, excellent food and a very warm welcome.